 - Visit the site of Hitler’s former underground bunker

-- Bike through the streets of Prague to see the highlights including the Old Town, New Town, and Jewish Quarter
+- Bike through the streets of Prague to see the highlights, including the Old Town, New Town, and Jewish Quarter

 - Take a dinner cruise along the Vltava river with a live jazz band performing on board

-- Stroll over the famous Charles bridge, admiring the architectural wonders of this gothic city
+- Stroll over the famous Charles bridge, admiring the architectural wonders of this Gothic city

-- Sign the famous John Lennon wall
+- Leave your mark by signing the famous John Lennon wall

 - Take in the view of the UNESCO world heritage site Old Town Square from the top of the medieval Astronomical Clock

 - Visit the fairytale bohemian town of Cesky Krumlov and go rafting down the river*